mitojala/test/docs/intro/pole.md

  The storage format is here really important.
 Only the `Fast Binary` default one support all the attributes!
  ---

+ You can chose the location of different important project folders.
+For your first project, the closer to the default parameter would be the better.

+ For the block size.
+We went through the block definition earlier so we will not use these default parameters, you can let them as they are.

 ### Boresight calibration of the scanner system (calibration data set)
 * separate training part with 'Calib' data set